-We analysed Hospital Casemix Protocol (HCP1) data, Australian Prudential Regulation Authority IN STATE OF ARTHUR STATE OF AR (APRA) data and Medicare Item Reports to inform ToR 3 and 4.
+We analysed Hospital Casemix Protocol (HCP1) data, Australian Prudential Regulation Authority is to ir.
+(APRA) data and Medicare Item Reports to inform ToR 3 and 4.
 See Section 3 for details of the data used.

 Section 1: ToR 1 - Role of surgical guides and biomodels in clinical practice